brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 52 bht.md

 3. "They stood in need of divine illuminations, that the darkness of their minds being removed, they might behold the glory of Christ, as the glory of the only begotten of the Father."

 ### John Wesley:
-1. "Their heart was hardened" - This phrase indicates a resistance to understanding or accepting the truth.
-It suggests a stubbornness or unwillingness to change one's perspective or beliefs.
+1. "Their heart was hardened - And yet they were not reprobates."
-2. "And yet they were not reprobates" - Despite their hardened hearts, they were not completely rejected or condemned.
-This implies that there was still hope for them to soften their hearts and open themselves to the truth.
+2. "It means only, they were slow and dull of apprehension."
-3. "It means only, they were slow and dull of apprehension" - The hardening of their hearts was not a permanent state, but rather a temporary condition of being slow and dull in their understanding.
-This suggests that with time and effort, they could overcome their hardness and gain a deeper understanding.
+3. "Their hardened hearts prevented them from fully understanding and embracing the truth."

 ## Generation Details